fghibellini/js-for-key-value-stores/README.md

 1. Get a machine with [Nix](//nixos.org/nix/) installed.
 2. Run `nix-shell`.
-3. You're left in a shell with everything set up, just modify the source code and run `make`.
+3. You're left in a shell with everything set up, just modify the source code in [src/main.cpp](./src/main.cpp) and run `make run` to see the results.